openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 #### `GET /dataset-site`

+**Response Type**: 🤖 JSON

-A JSON object, which contains the [Dataset Site JSON](https://openactive.io/dataset-api-discovery/EditorsDraft/#embedded-json) that was loaded from the Dataset Site defined by the [`datasetSiteUrl` configuration property](#datasetsiteurl).
+The [Dataset Site JSON](https://openactive.io/dataset-api-discovery/EditorsDraft/#embedded-json) that was loaded from the Dataset Site defined by the [`datasetSiteUrl` configuration property](#datasetsiteurl).

+Some of the tests in the [Integration Tests](../openactive-integration-tests/) use this in order to run checks against the Dataset Site JSON.

 Here is an example: